surniaulula/wpsso-strip-schema-microdata/readme.txt

 = 1.0.2-1 =

-(2016/10/25) Added a check to skip filtering when the the DOING_AJAX constant is true.
+(2016/10/25) Added a check to skip filtering when the DOING_AJAX constant is true.